-Our analysis draws on ID data covering the period 2008 to 2021.
+13. Our analysis draws on ID data covering the period 2008 to 2023.
 These are years to 31 March - as are all years referenced in this report unless otherwise stated.

-The period of our analysis largely precedes the Covid-19 pandemic but data from the year to 31 March 2021 may be affected.
-We are considering what the impact of Covid-19 may be on ID data-for this analysis we have not adjusted for this factor.
+Section 53B(2)(b) of the Commerce Act 1986.

+&lt;sup>11 Section 53B(3) of the Commerce Act 1986.

-We have generally based our analysis on the data as it is disclosed by the local lines companies, which may contain some errors.
+- 14. We have generally based our analysis on the data as it is disclosed by the local lines companies, which may contain some errors.
 The data is also defined within the regulatory context.
-For example, tax amounts may not be the same as the actual tax paid in that year by the lines company because of certain tax effects that are outside our regulatory scope.

-We have sought to understand the factors driving changes in revenue and reliability across as long a period as we reliably can.
+For example, the tax amounts may not be the same as the actual tax paid in that year by the lines company because of certain tax effects that are outside our regulatory scope. - 15.
+We have sought to understand the factors driving changes in revenue and reliability across as long a period of time as we reliably can. - 16.
 Prior to 2008, the ID requirements were materially different, so it is difficult to readily compare that data with more recent data.
-Our analysis therefore starts from the year ending 31 March 2008.
-The analysis extends to the year ending 31 March 2021, the last year for which ID data was available at the time of preparation.
-We intend to update this report and make updated analysis available in the Performance Accessibility Tool as new data becomes available.
+Our analysis therefore starts from 31 March 2008 and extends to the year ending 31 March 2023, the last year for which ID data was available at the time of preparation.
+We have made the updated analysis available in the Performance Accessibility Tool.
+We intend to update the trends report every two years. - 17.
 We have generally been able to create a consistent time series from 2008 onwards for high-level expenditure categories.
 However, we have still had to navigate various changes that were made to the ID requirements over our data period.
 Changes in the way costs have been categorised over time mean the data cannot always be readily compared across the full time series, particularly at a more detailed level.
-This has limited the time-period we look at in some cases.

-We have also generally limited our analysis at an individual local lines company level to the period from 2010 to 2021.
-This is because Vector's sale of assets to Wellington Electricity in July 2008 (ie, within the year ending 31 March 2009) affects the results for those companies.
+This has limited the time-period we look at in some cases. - 18.
+We have also generally limited our analysis at an individual local lines company level to the period from 2010 to 2023.
+This is because Vector's sale of assets to Wellington Electricity in July 2008 (ie, within the year ending 31 March 2009) affects the results for those companies. - 19.
 Our analysis uses the average number of customer connections as a proxy for the number of customers.
 Our series of connection numbers relies on estimates, as there is not a consistent series of this information over the data period.
-For the period 2008-2012 we have averaged the total year-end connection figures of two years to produce an estimate of the average number served during the year (this also utilised data for year-end connections in 2007).
+For the period 2008-2012, we have averaged the total year-end connection figures of two years to produce an estimate of the average number served during the year (this also utilised data for year-end connections in 2007).
 This is then joined with the average connection figures that have been disclosed since 2012.
 These were disclosed for 2012 as part of the transition to the new ID requirements, allowing us to use 2012 as a basis to merge the two parts into a single series.